upenn-embedded/final-project-website-submission-f25-t01-f25-ctrl-alt-del/README.md

 [Insert final project video here]

-* The video must demonstrate your key functionality.
-* The video must be 5 minutes or less.
+* The video must demonstrate your key functionality.The video must be 5 minutes or less.
 * Ensure your video link is accessible to the teaching team.
 Unlisted YouTube videos or Google Drive uploads with SEAS account access work well.
 * Points will be removed if the audio quality is poor - say, if you filmed your video in a noisy electrical engineering lab.